Keras Resources (LON:KRS) Shares Gap Down to $0.12

-The firm’s fifty day simple moving average is GBX 0.12 and its 200-day simple moving average is GBX 0.13.
+The stock has a fifty day moving average price of GBX 0.12 and a 200 day moving average price of GBX 0.13.

 About Keras Resources (LON:KRS)